philippreiner/website/_projects/stuff.md

 - Fuji GFX50R with a GF45, GF35-70 and an adapted Canon 40mm
 - Fuji X100V and X100S as the cameras that I would never sell

-Before that I owned every XT camera from Fuji with most XF lens on the market.
-I sold my GFX gear due to size reasons.
+Before that I owned every XT camera from Fuji with most XF lens on the market and a couple of GF lenses.
 A few years back I shot Sony and Canon.

 ## 📱 Daily Life